Hobart, Distance Hobart

 The Graduate Certificate in International Politics is offered at the Hobart campus and by distance.
 It is normally a 1 semester full-time or up to 2 years (or 2 semesters) part-time program.
 Students may enrol for semester 1 or semester 2 entry.

-These course rules and specifications apply to students commencing the course in 2011.
-For students who commenced prior to 2011, the applicable course rules are those from the year of commencement. i.e. students who commenced in 2006 should refer to the 2006 Handbook.
+These course rules and specifications apply to students commencing the course this year.
+For students who commenced prior, the applicable course rules are those from the year of commencement.

 |Course Name||Graduate Certificate in International Politics|

 |Responsible Faculty||Faculty of Arts|

 |Hobart||Semester 1, Semester 2|